 Thomas Wolfe’s novel, You Can’t Go Home Again, teaches us that with change, we can’t return to the places of a youthful self.
 We will not be seen in the same way; we will not relive earlier days through the same eyes.

 That homeless shelter was real, not symbolism in literature.
 Millions can’t go home again.
-They have no home.
-It has been ripped away by natural disaster, by war, by poverty, by domestic violence.
-Denied by circumstance of birth.
-Once achieved through hard work and then lost, through economic hardship, or a health care system where one devastating illness in a family is enough to mean financial ruin, if you have no insurance.
+Their homes have been ripped away by natural disaster, by war, by poverty, by domestic violence; denied by circumstance of birth; once achieved through hard work and then lost – through economic hardship or a health care system where a single devastating illness in a family can cause financial ruin.

 I can’t solve these problems.
 Nor can I pretend they don’t exist.
 I can’t do much, but I can do something.
 One child at a time, and I don’t mean just my own.